 This course will explore how to make a dynamic website using five programming languages: Perl, PHP, Java Servlets, Java Server Pages and C#.
 Students will have access to a Unix server including an Apache Web Server and a MySql Database.
-This course can be taken as an elective or as a substitute for CS-325 for degrees where CS-325 is a requirement (CS-325 is no longer offered).
-Prerequisites: CS-130 and CS-220.
-Formerly CT-366.
+Prerequisites: CS-220 and CS-225.
 (3-0-3)